bluetree-service/register/doc/register_log.md

 ## Extending Log class
 Format of log message can be changed by creating own Log class and inject new instance to event dispatcher.
 New class should implements `LogInterface` and have one public method `makeLog` that get array of parameters to log event.
+Or you can use `PSR-3` compatible method `log` and as first parameter add correct level of log message.

 Remember that log file is stored in `SimpleLog` default path.
 To change it set up own simple log instance and give it by configuration parameter `log_object`.